roc-streaming/roc-toolkit/docs/sphinx/building/dependencies.rst

 .. warning::

    If you want to install OpenFEC, it's highly recommended to use `our fork <https://github.com/roc-project/openfec>`_ or manually apply patches from it.
 The fork is automatically used when using ``--build-3rdparty=openfec`` option.
-The fork contains several bug fixes and improvements that are not available in the upstream.
+It contains several bug-fixes (including leaks and segfaults) and improvements that are not available in the upstream.

 Development dependencies
 ========================

 * `CppUTest <http://cpputest.github.io>`_ >= 3.4 (optional, install if you want to build tests)
+* `Google Benchmark <https://github.com/google/benchmark>`_ (optional, install if you want to build benchmarks)
 * `clang-format <https://clang.llvm.org/docs/ClangFormat.html>`_ >= 3.8 (optional, install if you want to format code)
 * `clang-tidy <http://clang.llvm.org/extra/clang-tidy/>`_ (optional, install if you want to run linter)
 * `doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ >= 1.6, `graphviz <https://graphviz.gitlab.io/>`_ (optional, install if you want to build doxygen or sphinx documentation)